4 Tips to Help You Survive #adulting

 #adulting on a Budget

 So now that you’re out in this fabulous world, I bet you realize how expensive the things you love can cost.
 Not to mention, there are no more meal plans, housing isn’t included in tuition of life, and there’s this thing called taxes that are now being taken out of your paycheck.
-To survive the trap of debt, the adulting thing to do would be to create a budget.
+To avoid the trap of debt, the adulting thing to do would be to create a budget.
 Make a list of all your monthly expenses, and compare the expense amount to the amount of money you make each month.
 If the expense amount is larger than the income amount then you may want to make some changes, for example, cutting back on your shopping or dining-out routine or taking a side gig to earn some extra cash.
-Check out this link for 7 simple and free budgeting tools.
+Check out this link for simple and free budgeting tools.

 Finding New #adulting Friends